-Mr. Addams has a flat rate insurance policy.
+The customer has a flat rate insurance policy.
 It pays \$50.00 a day for each day that he is in a nursing home.
 The payments are made monthly.

-Mr. Addams irrevocably assigns these monthly insurance payments to the nursing home beginning in the month of November.
+The customer irrevocably assigns these monthly insurance payments to the nursing home beginning in the month of November.
 He cannot change the assignment or get the ongoing payments back.

-Any payments Mr. Addams got before November are counted as income in the month he got them.
+Any payments the customer got before November are counted as income in the month he got them.
 Starting in November, the payments are not counted as income.
-However, if Mr. Addams is applying for or getting ALTCS, the assignment of the insurance payments is as a transfer.
+However, if the customer is applying for or getting ALTCS, the assignment of the insurance payments is as a transfer.

-C Example Irrevocably and Periodically Assigned Income
+C Irrevocably and Periodically Assigned Income Example